 Anything people should know with the holidays coming up?

 What’s the holidays without music?
 Seriously…lasting memories come from sharing this time of year with family and friends, and in having a festive environment in which to make memories, and music is an essential part of this shared holiday experience.
 Light some candles, cook up some delicious food, and put on a record!
 Don’t have a record player?
 I can help!

-In addition to be Advokate's Operations & Communications Associate, I own the film production company Snarky Aardvark Films, LLC, in Queensbury where I live with my furbaby Vinny.
+In addition to being Advokate's Marketing & Communication Director, I own the film production company Snarky Aardvark Films, LLC, in Queensbury where I live with my dog, Vinny.

 Helping people succeed in a way that aligns with their values is my passion.
 I enjoy planning and executing anything clients may need to thrive.
 My work experience is varied but it all centers around community interaction and project management.
-Being a filmmaker, contracts, invoices and schedules take up a lot of my time but I delve into the creative side as well.
-My films have allowed me to bring nuanced characters to life while exploring my environment in ways that deeper connect me to my corner of the world.
+I especially love Instagram!